 Your most intelligent investment would be to fund a Roth IRA since a Traditional IRA will not give you an additional tax advantage.

 At least the Roth IRA will grow tax-free and be tax-free once it’s time to withdraw funds.

 You can estimate your Adjusted Gross Income (AGI) at the beginning of the year OR wait until the end of the year and decide which account you want to fully fund based on your AGI.

 If you are lucky enough to qualify for an HSA, you should take advantage of this government gift.
 All you need to qualify for an HSA is to be enrolled in a high-deductible health plan.

 A Health Savings Plan (HSA) gives you a triple tax benefit!

 Your money goes in tax-free, grows tax-free, and you withdraw from it tax-free! (if used on qualified medical expenses)

-For us in the FIRE community, an HSA plan is a huge benefit.
-Early retirement might leave us less health insurance coverage than desired.
+An HSA plan is a massive benefit for us in the FIRE community.
+Unfortunately, early retirement might leave us less health insurance coverage than desired.